PyCosmo package

 • obsparams – dictionary containing specifications for the observables

-• nzmode – string tag in [smail, cfhtlens, custom]
+• nzmode – string tag in [smail, cfhtlens, custom, custom_array, uniform]

 • z – redshift grid